faddat/fsaf-report/README.md

 #### Lack of field length limitations in ibc

+**Reports**
-* First reported by x.com/@ctrl_felix to the Interchain Foundation using their formal security reporitng process
+* First reported by x.com/@ctrl_felix to the Interchain Foundation using their formal security reporitng process.
+  * ignored
+* Reported by x.com/@getcoldy to me
+* Reported by me to ICF

 ### IBC Version 3.0.0 and the cosmos hub